stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-If all goes well we should still see the flat textured quad since the identity matrix essentially does nothing.
+If all goes well we should still see the flat textured quad since the identity matrix essentially changes nothing.

 ### View Transform

-We will now use the matrix class and the perspective projection to apply a _view transform_ to the demo.
+Next we apply a _view transform_ to the demo representing the viewers position and orientation (i.e. the camera).

 First we add the following methods to the matrix builder to populate a row or column of the matrix: